RishiYennu/RishiY-FastRobots/labs/Lab7.md

 ![](lab7pics/KFc.png)

-However, I was not able to get it to work very well, so I decided to try to get the interpolation to work since I was not able to get it done in Lab 5.
+However, I was not able to get it to work very well on the robot, so I decided to try to get the interpolation to work since I was not able to get it done in Lab 5.
 I was able to get to work somewhat, but it could still be improved.
 I plan to get these working in a much better condition before Lab 8 is finished.
 Below is the implementation of the interpolation.

 ![](lab7pics/inter.png)